SeredaYehor/ovpn_server/README.md

 ## Adding and deleting users

-After executing SetupVPNServer you allowed to create new users using addVpnUser and delete them executing deleteVpnUser.
+After executing SetupVPNServer you allowed to create new users using addVpnUser and delete them executing deleteVPNUser.
 Each of them get only one parametr which is <name> of user, but before executing you'll need to set variable openvpn_master_password in /server/global_vars/all/ directory for generating easy-rsa keys.
 When you execute addVpnUser script on your pc would be downloaded users .ovpn file in '/ovpn_users' path.